Key Takeaways

 Some teens laugh at distressing situations or remain expressionless during emotional moments, showing a disconnect between external events and inner emotional response.

 They may stop enjoying favorite pastimes and seem easily frustrated.
-This emotional blunting, known as anhedonia, can accompany mood swings and restlessness, making it hard to distinguish from depression.
+This loss of enjoyment, known as anhedonia, can accompany mood swings and restlessness, making it hard to distinguish from depression.

 5. Decline in Personal Care